EyobABN/littlelemon/README.md

 #### Menu Items Search Fields:

-- `title`: Search by the name of the menu item.
+- `title`: search by the name of the menu item
-- `category__title`: Search by the name of the category ('main', 'appetizer', 'dessert') to which the menu item belongs.
+- `category__title`: search by the name of the category ('main', 'appetizer', 'dessert') to which the menu item belongs

 #### Orders Search Fields:

-- `user__username`: Search by the username of the user who placed the order.
+- `user__username`: search by the username of the user who placed the order
-- `delivery_crew__username`: Search by the username of the delivery crew responsible for the order.
+- `delivery_crew__username`: search by the username of the delivery crew responsible for the order

 To perform a search, use the `search` query parameter in the API request.
 For example, to find menu items with the word "Pasta" in their title, use: